aliyun/aliyun-cli/README.md

 - **Compile source code**

-	If you can access to [golang.org](https://golang.org/), and have configured Golang, run the following command to install the CLI:
+	If you can access to [golang.org](https://golang.org/), and have configured Golang(go1.10.1), run the following command to install the CLI:

 	```
 	$ mkdir -p $GOPATH/src/github.com/aliyun